 Spring Lodge is here to help…

 Spring Lodge is committed to providing a caring, sensitive and dedicated service which meets the needs of victims of rape, sexual assault and sexual abuse within Lincolnshire.
 We aim to help to empower you by informing you of your options and assisting you in making your own decisions about your recovery.
-There are many ways in which we can support you however below we have listed some of the services that we provide.
-Should you need any further information then please give us a ring and we will tailor our care to help you.
+There are many ways in which we can support you, however below we have listed some of the services that we provide.
+Should you need any further information, please give us a ring and we will tailor our care to help you.

 The ISVA (Independent Sexual Violence Adviser) service offers practical and emotional support to anyone who has been raped or sexually assaulted, both recently or in the past.
 They support everyone in a non-judgemental way and work with individuals and professionals to identify a person’s needs.
 They also help the person access other available support to address both their short and long term goals.

 They ensure that if they cannot help with certain issues, they will provide details of an agency that can.

 - talk, meet and support you whether you wish to go legal or not

 - help you understand your options

 - give you support with someone who will listen and understand

 - help you provide intelligence to the police if you do not wish to make an offical report

 - provide information on what happens when someone does report rape or sexual assault